-Aquatic ecology identified in the Project area was associated with a series of disconnected remnant pools.
+Aquatic ecology identified in ATP 2059 was associated with a series of disconnected remnant pools.
 The aquatic species associated with these pools are common and widespread in central Queensland streams.
 The aquatic ecosystems in the area are impacted by grazing and cropping land uses with disturbed riparian areas and elevated sediment and nutrient inputs.
-However, the aquatic habitat in the Project area has local value on a tributary scale, with persistent waterholes providing important refugia for aquatic fauna and flora during dry conditions.
+However, the aquatic habitat in ATP 2059 has local value on a tributary scale, with persistent waterholes providing important refugia for aquatic fauna and flora during dry conditions.
 These refugia are sensitive to impacts, given the inability for biota to move to better conditions during dry periods, but they already experience high levels of suspended sediments and nutrient inputs from existing land uses.